-The history of redlining and racial discrimination in home and business lending created concentrated and generational poverty in the Black commu-
+The history of redlining and racial discrimination in home and business lending created concentrated and generational poverty in the Black community.

-Financial exclusion by business and government, often in concert, is the underpinning of structural racism. nity.
 Federal laws finally banned overt discrimination in lending decades ago, and yet inequitable access to loans and credit endures, with devastating consequences.
 We saw it during the subprime mortgage fiasco of 2008, which wiped out half of